Mental disorders and gender: Anxiety

 Women experience a higher rate of General Anxiety Disorder (GAD) than men.
 Women are around 15% more likely to experience comorbidities with GAD than men.
 Anxiety disorders in women are more likely to be comorbid with other anxiety disorders, bulimia, or depression.
 Women are two and a half times more likely to experience Panic Disorder (PD) than men, and are also twice as likely to develop specific phobias.
 Additionally, Social Anxiety Disorder (SAD) occurs among women more frequently than men.

 Obsessive-compulsive Disorder (OCD) is present among both men and women at similar rates, though men tend to have an earlier onset of symptoms.
 Men are more likely to experience more aggressive, sexual, religious, and social impairments while women are more likely to experience fear of contamination.

 Gender is not a significant factor in predicting the effectiveness of pharmacological interventions or cognitive behavioral therapy in treating GAD.

 Depression

 Major depressive disorder is twice as common in women compared to men.
 This increased rate is partially related to women's increased likelihood to experience sexual violence, poverty, and higher workloads.
 Depression in women is more likely to be comorbid with anxiety disorders, substance abuse disorders, and eating disorders.
 Men are less likely to seek treatment for or discuss their experiences with depression.
 Men are more likely to have depressive symptoms relating to aggression than women.
 Women are more likely to attempt suicide than men; however, more men die from suicide due to the different methods used.
 In 2019, the suicide rate in the United States was 3.7 times higher for men than women.

 The presence of a gender bias results in an increased diagnosis of depression in women than men.

+Diagnostic assessment can be affected when symptoms are variable, easily overlooked, or interpreted through a narrow clinical frame.
+In depression, some researchers have argued that this concern may be relevant to men whose distress is less likely to be reported, recognized, or captured by conventional diagnostic expectations.
+Shi et al. proposed that male depression may be underdiagnosed or undertreated when emotional inexpressiveness, non-help-seeking, and symptom presentations that differ from traditional expectations make depressive distress less visible.

+Male-typical depressive symptoms may include externalizing or behavioral features such as irritability, aggression, substance use, and risk-taking, which may not lead to help-seeking in the same way as traditional depressive symptoms.
+Call and Shafer found that traditional depressive symptoms were associated with increased help-seeking, whereas male-typical symptoms were not.
+Researchers have proposed male-sensitive depression scales as complementary tools to help identify symptom domains such as emotional suppression, anger, substance misuse, risk-taking, and somatic complaints.
+However, these tools are not replacements for clinical diagnosis, and current evidence still requires further clinical, longitudinal, and cross-cultural validation.